 Articles – between 750 and 2500 words is the “sweet spot” (and pay careful attention to overuse of passive voice).
 The Argyle is open to articles about writing, writers, and especially the intersection between writing and literature.

 Art – up to 3 submissions, color and black & white accepted.
 Work that is strongly poetic and/or narrative would hit the ‘sweet spot’, nicely.

 Submit your work at email@example.com, including “Submission type – Name + number of pieces” (ex: Poetry submission – John Doe (5 pieces).
 We accept Word documents and PDFs.

 We are looking for original, unpublished work; however, we are also all about reprinting strong pieces that aren’t done making the rounds (just let us know where reprints were originally published and acknowledge you currently retain the rights to them).
 Please do let us know if your submission (or part of your submission) has been accepted elsewhere ASAP.

 Agreeing to have your work published in The Argyle also means you agree to have your work potentially appear in any future anthologies, as well as read on any the magazine’s podcasts, shindigs, and/or interviews.
 Always, artists retain the rights to their work!

 The Argyle believes that writing is more than just words: it is about transfer of meaning in all of its manifestations, including sight and sound.
 Adding touch and smell would be groovy, but computer technology isn’t quite there yet.

 The Argyle not only want to have some fun with the submissions it accepts and publishes… it wants to do them justice.
 Plans for your work entirely depend on the individual piece.

-There is some DEEP diving happening into the submission inbox right now in preparation for The Argyle’s October 2021 release.
-Acceptance emails should start going out the second week of August 2021.
-Can’t wait!
+There is some DEEP diving happening into the submission inbox right now in preparation for The Argyle’s December 2021 release.

 Follow us on Twitter @TheArgyleLitMag